Jalbiti/HeartAttack/README.md

 <img src="assets/Heart-attack-1-1000x600.jpg" width="300" height="300">
 </p>

-> [!NOTE]
-> This repository shows a predictive model for survival after a heart attack from the Echocardiogram dataset from UC Irvine :shipit:
+This repository shows a predictive model for survival after a heart attack from the Echocardiogram dataset from UC Irvine :shipit:

 ### Table of Contents
 - [Required Tools and Packages](#Required-Tools-and-Packages)